allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 ### Automated Grading

 Note that most assignments in this course will be at least partly auto-graded using our in-house GatorGrade software.
-With in-class exercises, you can consider the GatorGrade results more or less accurate, with exceptions where the GatorGrade makes a mistake or where academic dishonesty is suspected.
+With in-class exercises, you can consider the GatorGrade results more or less accurate, with exceptions where GatorGrade makes a mistake or where academic dishonesty is suspected.

 Labs, projects, discussions, and timed assessments may also be automatically graded, but in most cases the GatorGrade assessment should be considered preliminary.
 Especially in assignments that include written work, wait for the professor's evaluation before considering the grade solidified.